Jaguar Explorer Camp in the hart of the Amazone

 This fishing trip is for adventurous fishermen and will take you to the Jaguar Explorer Camp in the jungle of Guyana to the upper reaches of the Essequibo River.
 Here you will fish deep into the pristine rainforest of beautiful Guyana, also known as 'The Land of Many Waters'.

-- 4 tm 7 February four full days of fishing near and around the lodge and King William Falls for Cats and several other species.
+Day 3 to 6: Four full days fishing in the area around the lodge and King William Falls to catch catfish and other species.

-- 8 tm 10 February Travel to our Arapaima fly camp and fish for 2,5 days on Arapaima in the many lakes and lagoons, or fish in the main river system for Catfish species.
+Day 7 to 9: Travel to the safari (arapaima) camp and spend three full days fishing for arapaima in the many lakes and lagoons, or fish on the main river for other species.

-- 11 February Early flight back to OGLE Airport arriving around noon, transfer to Kanuku Suites and overnight.
-Covid test in the afternoon if required.
+Day 10: Early flight back to OGLE Airport arriving around noon, transfer to Kanuku Suites and overnight.
+Covid test the same afternoon.

 With over 80 miles of fishable river, there are still areas here that have rarely, if ever, seen a rod or a lure.
 The Essequibo River runs through 100% virgin rainforest, cascading over huge rocks and boulders, creating deep pools and waterways for large catfish and many other species of fish that can be caught here.